Aguas-da-Amazonia/Above.a.dove/README.md

 Depending on the type of installer you have (offline or online)if you may need to disable blocking temporarily for the time of the installation.

+## Why would you use this method?

+Blocking each app one by one with a Firewall app may be time consuming, not to mentions that blocking the main app is often not enough - for example in case of Acrobat Pro on Windows.
+Also if you are installing new versions regularly over the years you would again need to block those too.

+Instead of the above steps a simple, one time central blocking is enough for the lifetime of your computer.

 ## Theory
 there are 2 major category of hosts:
 - with permanent dns names like